Hajime711/Programming-Problems/README.md

 OS Memory Management Simulator (C): (OSmm.c) which simulates various tasks being assigned to processor and how memory is being utilized
-Green House Controls (Java): (console based) Program for simulating controls in a greenhouse Cardinality Checker (C++): cardinality program reads a text file with numbers and finds various cardinalities such as Non-repeated numbers and so on
+Green House Controls (Java): (console based) Program for simulating controls in a greenhouse Cardinality Checker (C++): cardinality program reads a text file with numbers and finds various cardinalities such as Non-repeated numbers and so on buffer overflow: a simple program to demonstrate buffer overflow through a char array